pretzelhammer/rust-blog/posts/chat-server.md

     names: Names,
 ) -> anyhow::Result<()> {
     // ...
-    let mut name = names.get_unique();
+    // get a unique name for new user let mut name = names.get_unique();
     // ...
+    // tell them their name
     sink.send(format!("You are {name}")).await?;
     // ...
     user_msg = stream.next() => {
         // ...
+        // handle new /name command
         if user_msg.starts_with("/name") {
             let new_name = user_msg
                 .split_ascii_whitespace()
                 .nth(1)
                 .unwrap()
                 .to_owned();
+            // check if name is unique
             let changed_name = names.insert(new_name.clone());
             if changed_name {
+                // notify everyone that user
+                // changed their name
                 tx.send(format!("{name} is now {new_name}"))?;
                 name = new_name;
             } else {
+                // tell user that name is
+                // already taken
                 sink.send(
                     format!("{new_name} is already taken")
                 ).await?;